The Kitchen is the Heart of the Home.

 Cabinets can be very sensitive to moisture from damp cloths and dishtowels.
 It can result in peeling or fading.

 Cabinets will react in a similar manner when in direct sunlight too long and from long-term exposure to the heat generated when using an oven’s self-cleaning feature.

-Long-term exposure to damp clothes and dishtowels can lead to discoloration of the painted wood surfaces, laminated surfaces and thermofoil surfaces.
-Use blinds and draperies to shut out intense heat and direct sunrays; both can lead to fading.
+Long-term exposure to damp clothes and dishtowels can lead to discoloration of the painted wood surfaces, laminate surfaces and thermofoil surfaces.
+Use blinds and draperies to shut out intense heat and direct sun rays; both can lead to fading.
 Also, be sure to remove cabinet doors or drawers close to the oven before using the self-cleaning feature.